rcky844/knowledge-handbook/Biology/Botany/Phototrophic responses/Auxins.md

 ![[auxins_exp5.webp|600]]

 **Conclusions**:
-Unilateral light had caused an uneven distribution of the chemical ([[auxins]]) and the shaded side had a higher concentration of the chemical.
+Unilateral light had caused an uneven distribution of the chemical ([[Auxins]]) and the shaded side had a higher concentration of the chemical.